No 3 Commando

 Bedfordshire and Hertfordshire Regiment

-Private Brown was wounded 11 April 1945 during operations in Western Europe (River Aller crossing).
+Private Les Brown was wounded 11 April 1945 during operations in Western Europe (River Aller crossing).
 He was one of the No.3 Commando replacements that joined the Commando in July 1944.
 Post war member of the Commando Association.

 Sources